The Path of Life

 The Lord is not slow in keeping His promise as some understand slowness but is patient with you, not wanting anyone to perish but everyone to come to repentance.”
 2 Peter 3:8 BSB

 God is most interested in bringing our perspective up to His.
-He calls us to an ever higher realm in order to learn of His ways.
+He calls us to an ever-higher realm to learn of His ways.
 He will have a people without spot or wrinkle.
 Through His army of such saints, led by our King of all kings and Lord of all Lords, will save all throughout the ages.
-The mission of Jesus Christ and His many-membered body on the earth is to bringithis world He so loves back into Himself.
+The mission of Jesus Christ and His many-membered body on the earth is to bring this world He so loves back into Himself.

 God will accomplish all that His word has said in His time.
 As the song says, “He makes all things beautiful in His time.”
 Sometimes it seems He delights in showing up in circumstances at the very last minute, when all human hope is lost.
 It is then quite obvious that no human hand is accomplishing what He proceeds to do.
 Such was the experience of many in the Bible who serve as examples to us.

 Consider Hannah, the most beloved one of Elkanah’s two wives.
-Being barren, Hannah was tormented by Elkanah’s other wife, Penninah, who easily produced children for Elkanah.
+Being barren, Hannah was tormented by Elkanah’s other wife, Peninnah, who easily produced children for Elkanah.
 Penninah taunted and ridiculed soft-hearted Hannah about her childless state, making her life most miserable.
-Though Hannah became more and more despondent and heartbroken through the years of waiting and hoping for a child, there’s no account that she complained or defended herself to others, even to Elkanah.
+Though Hannah became more and more despondent and heartbroken through the years of waiting and hoping for a child, there’s no account that she complained or defended herself to others, even to Elkanah, her husband.

 Here’s what eventually unfolded for Hannah: